Andrew-J-Robinson/fredRechid/README.md

 # Fred Rechid

-An Discord bot with moderation and voice-line capabilities.
+A Discord bot with moderation and voice-line capabilities.

 **Note:** Fred will soon be losing musc playing capabilities and will strictly be a custom moderation bot.